 Transfer prices are important because, in large part, they determine the taxable profits of associated enterprises in different tax jurisdictions.
-Different tax authorities seek to ensure that the amount of taxable profit of an enterprise in their jurisdiction represents the appropriate amount of profit and that multinational enterprises do not transfer profit to low tax territories to minimise their tax liability.
-Most tax authorities therefore require transfer prices between associated enterprises to be at an arm’s length price, that is equivalent to the price that would have been charged between independent parties in the same circumstances.
+Different tax authorities seek to ensure that the amount of taxable profit of an enterprise in their jurisdiction represents the appropriate amount of profit and that multinational enterprises do not transfer profits to low tax territories to minimise their tax liability.
+Most tax authorities therefore require transfer prices between associated enterprises to be agreed on an arm’s length basis, that is equivalent to the price that would have been charged and terms agreed between independent parties in the same circumstances.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 The vast majority of companies will have loan relationships and so will need to consider how they are taxed under the loan relationship rules.
 There are also specific provisions dealing with relevant non-lending relationships and other deemed loan relationships.
 Companies are generally taxable on

 IntroductionA dividend is a distribution of profit by a company to its shareholders.A dividend is not only a payment in cash.
 It can be the issue of new shares in exchange for forfeiting the right to a cash payment (a stock dividend).
 For more detail, see the Cash dividends and Non-cash dividends

 Companies Act 2006 allows a company to repurchase its own issued share capital, provided certain conditions are met.
 This type of transaction is sometimes referred to as a ‘share buyback’ or a ‘purchase of own shares’.The repurchased shares can either be immediately cancelled, which is typically the